similar2/DL_proj/Project Document.md

 	-  **Automation Utilization**: Wherever possible, the script leverages automated machines such as cutting machines, mixers, stoves, and ovens to free up the player's time.

 	-  **Throw Optimization**: To reduce the time spent by the player in movement, the script capitalizes on the 'throw' functionality whenever feasible.

 	-   **Pathway Planning**: The script plans the shortest and most direct routes to ensure time expenditure are kept to a minimum.

 	My script's best time to make three dishes (香嫩椒椒鸡、树莓水馒头、冷肉拼盘) is 12.54 seconds . (avg 13 seconds)

 ## 6. Summary

+### 1. Introduction
+We chose Genshin Kitchen as our final project , since We think this project is both interesting and challenging.
+We may learn more about verilog and FPGA due to the process of completing this project.
+Deepen our understanding of the discipline of digital logic
+### 2. Project Objective
+Our project objective is to finish all basic task in rating requirements and complete bonus part as much as possible.
+And we succeeded in achieving that.
+### 3. Design method
+Our team members worked together to complete this project.
+We separated Genshin Kitchen's manual mode and script mode to complete this project.
+During the process of writing code, we adopted a top-down design approach.
+We have completed many different functional modules.
+Each module completes its independent functions which forming a low coupling and high cohesion pattern.
+This has improved the scalability and manageability of our project and make it more convenient to add new features.
+### 4. Important features and implementation
+For mannual mode ,  we processed game state change , operate machine and change selected machine separately.
+Using three modules , we successfully.
+We have achieved the switching from the machine's level signal to the data signal.
+Also , by adjusting clock division, through UART module , we sent it to the client in binary data format.
+Successfully achieved interaction between client and FPGA in manual mode.
+Also, we also validated the FPGA operate data in an independent module to prevent sending illegal data to clients.
+### 5. Result analysis
+We successfully finish all basic and bonus part of the project.
+And the project also passed out test , which means that it can interact with client normally and finish the game of Genshin Kitchen
+### 6. summary]
+Under the cooperation of group members , we successfully finish our project.
+Some issues that arose during the completion of the project were also resolved through our joint efforts.
+Each member of the group has improved their abilities in Verilog and FPGA during this task.